 Sometimes birth parents will only allow an adoption to go forward if a PACA is included in the adoption plan.
 Adoptive parents should not view this as a sign of reluctance by the birth parents or an indication that they may change their minds later about the adoption.
 Rather, birth parents’ requests for a PACA usually means they want to make sure they are making the right decision by placing their child in a loving home.

-While laws regarding PACAs will vary from state to state, the breach of a PACA will usually not be grounds to revoke consent for the adoption or the adoption decree.
+While laws regarding PACAs will vary from state to state, the breach of a PACA will not be grounds to revoke consent for the adoption or the adoption decree in Nevada.
 However, if the adoptive family fails to comply with the PACA’s terms, adoption courts can fashion other forms of relief to correct these failures.
 The terms of the PACA are usually not permitted by law to expand or increase the amount of contacts.
 However, most states that allow PACAs will permit a court to reduce or eliminate specified contacts upon a finding of the best interests of the child.

 What Does a Post Adoption Contact Agreement Look Like?

 There is no single format for a PACA, and there are no set contacts that you need to include.
 Some PACAs require adoptive parents to provide a birth parent with pictures and written updates about the child’s developments.
 Other PACAs may allow the birth parents to visit their biological children.
 PACAs often provide for pictures and written updates on a monthly basis for the first year.
 Then, this may decrease over time.
 PACAs more often include visitation requests in cases involving adopting older children compared to newborns.